EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

 our resources which now include a GPU request.
 On nodes with multiple GPUs you may request more than one.
 Generally, it is a good idea to make the requests and limits the same.

+> Note that multi GPU containers `gpu >= 2` can be requested but require nodes with multiple available
+> GPUs.
+Currently, H100 nodes are the only nodes with `gpu >= 2`.

 The `sync` section specifies either files or directories we wish to have synchronised.
 In this case we synchronise a few different objects but the general form is